 Research Corps & Science Summit

-South Mountain Partnership launched its newest initiative, the South Mountain Research Corps (SMRC) during an Inaugural Science Summit in April 2019.
-SMRC is envisioned as a program that is managed by a volunteer working committee, comprised of stakeholders from throughout the region (land owners, land managers, academic institutions, and researchers), that assists the South Mountain Partnership in creating and managing:
+South Mountain Partnership launched a pilot initiative, the South Mountain Research Corps (SMRC), during an Inaugural Science Summit in April 2019.
+SMRC is envisioned as a program managed by a volunteer working committee and comprised of stakeholders from throughout the region (land owners, land managers, academic institutions, and researchers), that assists the South Mountain Partnership in creating and managing:

 - The South Mountain Science Summit: Strengthens channels of communication and builds a collaborative network of property owners, land managers, researchers, and university students throughout the South Mountain region;